modelcontextprotocol/java-sdk/docs/design/2026-07-28-spec-support.md

 `handleRequestStreaming` also subsumes the ordinary case — a request that emits `notifications/progress` or `notifications/message` before its response is the same shape — which is why the SPI is defined generally rather than as a `subscriptions`-only hook.
+The dispatch predicate agrees with that claim: `isStreamingRequest` returns `true` for `subscriptions/listen` *and* for any request whose `_meta` carries `logLevel` or `progressToken`, because the spec routes request-scoped notifications onto the originating request's response stream.
+Feature code emits onto that stream only through `McpRequestSink` (never the transport directly); on the non-streaming path the sink is a no-op, so handlers are written once and are oblivious to which path served them.

 ```mermaid
 sequenceDiagram